consensuslayer/goblinbook/src/union/clients.md

 1. Verifying the proof format matches the counterparty's tree structure
 1. Checking the proof against the stored commitment root
-1. Validating the claimed data matches the proof
+1. Validating that the claimed data matches the proof

 For example: